When you first get in touch with the Linux world as a Windows user, the frustration usually does not wait long.

 This command unpacks the "zipFile.zip" file into the directory specified with DESTINATION.

-Pack folder in zip file
+Pack folder into zip file

 zip -r filename.zip FOLDER NAME